-Cape Town is famous for its white sandy beaches, crystal clear waters, crashing waves, and the wildlife that roam around it’s coast.
-We’ve brought together a collection of the best Cape Town beaches to give you your pick of summer fun spot to enjoy, be it for surfing, diving, swimming or sun tanning.
+Cape Town is famous for its white sandy beaches, crystal clear waters, crashing waves, and the wildlife that roams around its coast.
+We’ve brought together a collection of the best Cape Town beaches to give you your pick of summer fun spots to enjoy, be it for surfing, diving, swimming or sun tanning.

 Camps Bay Beach

-If you’re more interested in surfing and other water sports, Muizenberg Beach is famous for its radical waves, warmer waters, ice cream parlors and vast expanse of beach.
-Pull on your wetsuit in one of the many colourful bathing boxes and head out onto the water to enjoy steady, gently breaking waves, it’s the best place to learn how to surf.
+If you’re more interested in surfing and other water sports, Muizenberg Beach is famous for its radical waves, warmer waters, ice cream parlours and vast expanse of beach.
+Pull-on your wetsuit in one of the many colourful bathing boxes and head out onto the water to enjoy steady, gently breaking waves, it’s the best place to learn how to surf.
 When the wind picks up it’s also an ideal place to go kitesurfing.
-But keep an eye on the life guards flag, as shark spotters are quick to get surfers out of the water when the big fish swim by.
+But keep an eye on the lifeguard’s flag, as shark spotters are quick to get surfers out of the water when the big fish swim by.

 Kalk Bay & St James Beach

 Along the same stretch of coastline closer to Muizenberg are another two family favourites, Kalk Bay and St James Beach.
 Within walking distance of one another, both beaches offer large walled tidal pools, where the water is warmer and the waves are only beyond the wall, constantly filling the pool with fresh water.
 The relatively shallow water and plenty of gentle sea life make this an ideal spot for children to explore and swim, and there’s plenty of soft sand or smooth rocks for adults to sunbathe on.